 Unfortunately, ocean acidification and coastal development are destroying our coral reefs.
 Ocean acidification occurs when the pH of the ocean decreases over time, which is caused by the absorption of carbon dioxide from the atmosphere.
 Coral reefs are sensitive to acidity and cannot survive this change.

 If coral reefs were to be completely destroyed, not only would we lose one of nature’s most beautiful habitats, but we would lose the ecosystem services that they provide.
 Those services are very expensive to replicate artificially.
 Researchers found that man-made breakwaters cost $19,971 per meter, while coral reef restoration only costs $1,290 per meter.
 It makes both environmental and economic sense to protect our coral reefs.

-This is why it is important for us to take care of and protect nature.
-It can protect us, too, when we most need it.
+This is why it is important for us to take care of and protect nature, because it can protect us too when we most need it.